 INSTITUTES - A Science Odyssey

 Over the last hundred years, science and technology have deeply transformed our societies.
 The USSR appeared to be the most exalted by the power of science, up to the point of irrationality.
+The Soviet Union promoted the cult of science as an ideological tool to unseat the religion and rapidly modernize the country.
+The USSR spent lavishly to build ever bigger and more sophisticated machines, and eventually became a technological superpower.
 These utopian worlds of Soviet modernity were embodied in “big science” projects involving up to several thousand people.
-The USSR spent lavishly to build ever bigger and more sophisticated machines, and eventually became a technological superpower.
-Once prestigious, the status of scientists changed radically after the collapse of the system.
+Science flourished but the research work, designed mostly for the military, was carried out behind closed doors in an atmosphere of complete secrecy.

 ------------------------------